LongBu/AWS-MLS-C01-Study-Guide/README.md

 ```

 ##### AWS Data Pipeline (DP)
-  * Data sources can be on-prem or AWS
+  * Data sources can be on-prem or AWS (Can be integrated with EMR and EMR Spark Streaming for processing and transformation of data)
   * Destinations: S3, RDS, DynamoDB, Redshift, EMR
   * Conducted with EC2 or EMR instances managed by DP
   * Manages task dependencies